Joegrundman/nodeplanner/README.md

 the files are not actually minified, just concatenated and stripped of comments.
 Uglify doesn't yet seem to play nicely with es6 classes, and i don't currently want to use babel to uglifyall the way back into es5

+the other concatenated file is found in
+`build/Min`

+this folder also has a copy of the styles and a repeat of the content folder, and is accessed when node environment variable is set to `production`

 to concatenate your new javascripts into a new wp.min.js
 run:
 `gulp concat`

+to run in development mode
+`npm run dev`

+to run in production mode
+`npm run production`

 Unit Tests
 ----------